-5.3.2.1 moodCode influences
+moodCode influences

 A comprehensive notation for all SNOMED CT ‘findings and procedures" value sets is logically ‘wrapped" in the SNOMED CT context/situation wrapper, and indeed the context/situation wrapper would be used to communicate negation and uncertainty in message designs where SNOMED CT is the only permitted code system.
-In more "complete" value set constraint specifications therefore, it can be expected that the moodCode values found in message instances should influence the corresponding valid "finding and procedure context" values.
+In more "complete" value set constraint specifications, therefore, it can be expected that the moodCode values found in message instances should influence the corresponding valid "finding and procedure context" values.
 Details of the recommended mappings are provided in Act.moodCode (§ 2.2.3)

-5.3.2.2 Translations
+Translations